Cranial Technologies

 Can I cancel or reschedule online?

-Yes, you can use our online cancel/reschedule too to make changes to your initial free evaluation consult appointment.
+Yes, you can use our online cancel/reschedule too to make changes to your initial no-cost evaluation consult appointment.
 To cancel or reschedule use this link: book.cranialtech.com/reschedule.

 Will I receive a confirmation of my cancellation or rescheduled appointment?